apache/incubator-horaedb-meta/docs/style_guide.md

 - Global error code:
   - Any error defined in the repo should be assigned an error code,
   - An error code can be used by multiple different errors,
-  - The error codes are defined in the single global package [codeerr](https://github.com/CeresDB/ceresmeta/tree/main/pkg/coderr).
+  - The error codes are defined in the single global package [coderr](https://github.com/CeresDB/ceresmeta/tree/main/pkg/coderr).
-- Construct: define leaf errors on package level(often in a separate `error.go` file) by package [coderr](https://github.com/CeresDB/ceresmeta/tree/main/pkg/coderr).
+- Construct: define leaf errors on package level (often in a separate `error.go` file) by package [coderr](https://github.com/CeresDB/ceresmeta/tree/main/pkg/coderr).
 - Wrap: wrap errors by `errors.Wrap` or `errors.Wrapf`.
 - Check: test the error identity by calling `coderr.EqualsByCode` or `coderr.EqualsByValue`.
 - Log: only log the error on the top level package.